Updated

 Key features of a data catalog tool

-1. Metadata Management & Templates: Good data catalogs allow adding custom metadata and tagging data with information, such as data categories, business owners, and other important details.
+Metadata Management & Templates Allows users to add custom metadata and tags, including data categories, business owners, and other key attributes.

-1. AI and Machine Learning: Many modern data catalogs use AI and machine learning algorithms for metadata harvesting, cataloging, tagging, and automated search recommendations.
+AI and Machine Learning Leverages AI/ML to automate metadata harvesting, cataloging, tagging, and intelligent search recommendations.

 1. Secoda